Punktum-dk/epp-service-specification/README.md

 ## poll and message queue

-This part of the EPP protocol is described in RFC 5730.
+This part of the EPP protocol is described in [RFC 5730][RFC5730].
 This command adheres to the standard.
 There are no special additions or alterations to the specification or use of this command. create domain

-This part of the EPP protocol is described in [RFC 5731][RFC5731].
+This part of the EPP protocol is described in [RFC 5730][RFC5730].
 This command adheres to the standard.
 DK Hostmaster, however, is based on an asynchronous domain creation workflow.
 All domain requests are enqueued for further processing and their creation will be in a state of pending.

 A well-formed request for domain creation will then always result in: